AntoniaVillarino/economicActivitiesBarcelona/README.md

 The analysis and visualization of the data can be found at [2-Exploratory-data-analysis.ipynb](2-Exploratory-data-analysis.ipynb)

-Some interactive maps can be found at [2b-Interactive-EDA.ipynb](2b-Interactive-EDA.ipynb)
+Some interactive maps can be found at [2b-Interactive-EDA.ipynb](2b-Interactive-EDA.ipynb) (NOTE: This notebook uses ipywidgets.
+This library won't work with Jupyterlab below 3.0, use version 3.0 or jupyter notebook instead)